kgrodzicki/kgrodzicki.github.com/_posts/2011-08-11-spring-integration.markdown

 >  * _Channels gives end-user transparency with regard to how these message-exchange protocols are applied.
 Change the type of a channel without any producer/consumer awareness."_

-* __Model complex solutions__ - using SI you are able to model complex solutions using various technologies like EJB, RMI, AMQP etc. in one place.
-[3].
+* __Model complex solutions__ - using SI you are able to model complex solutions using various technologies like EJB, RMI, AMQP etc. in one place[^dsblog].
 Even integration with [scala Akka](http://bit.ly/rtkXQ8) is pretty straightforward.

 * __Adapters for legacy system__ - possible adapters for legacy systems like an old mainframe application whose input/output are batch files deposited on some FTP endpoint.
 Writing your own adapters in most cases are easy and straightforward.